tteeoo/tteeoo.github.io/src/poems.md

 Will you think about the scars all along her arm
 And how they made you love her
 And hug her
-And wish she knew peace
+And wish she knew peace.
 You wonder why we do these things
 Kiss strangers
 Cut arms